eynavbe/WaySpeakAndroidPython/README.md

 ## Table of Contents
  - [Introduction](#introduction)
    - [Purpose](#purpose)

+### Purpose
+An application that will help people suffering from neurological problems in the rehabilitation stages, by analyzing their face.
+.
+The application is intended for speech therapists and their patients.

 ## Introduction
-Description of the architecture and system design of the application .
-The application is intended for speech therapists and their patients.

-### Purpose
+People who suffer from various neurological impairments have difficulty speaking and expressing facial expressions, so there is a need for an application that will help them practice the difficulty outside of meetings with the communication therapist accompanying the process.
-The purpose of the project is to create an application for practicing MOTOR ORAL the steering), with the aim of helping to rehabilitate people who have undergone a neurological injury.
+An application for practicing ORAL MOTOR. the steering), with the aim of helping to rehabilitate people who have undergone a neurological injury.
 The rehabilitation is carried out by
 Practicing the facial expressions, people whose ability to speak was damaged by the injury Neurologically they will be able to restore their steering for speaking.